-LINCOLN, Nebraska — Four Nebraska farmers are demanding compensation from the state because it diverted irrigation water away from their crops to comply with the Republican River Compact.
+Four Nebraska farmers filed the suit in August, demanding that the state compensate them for irrigation water that was diverted away from their crops to comply with the Republican River Compact.

-The farmers allege in a lawsuit that their yields were lower last year because they were denied access to water that could have been stored in nearby dams and canals.
-Nebraska released the water downstream to Kansas to meet its obligations under the 1943 river compact.
+The farmers say their yields were lower in 2013 because they were denied access to water that should have been stored in nearby dams and canals.
+Nebraska released the water downstream to Kansas to meet its obligations under the 1943 compact.

 The compact allocates 49 percent of the river's water to Nebraska, 40 percent to Kansas and 11 percent to Colorado.
 Nebraska has faced lawsuits from Kansas in recent years for allegedly overusing its supply.

 A brief written by the Nebraska Attorney General's Office to support its motion to dismiss the lawsuit argues, among other things, that the court can't order compensation for the farmers because that would be inconsistent with terms of the compact.